irinadel/Db2whc/connecting/connectivity_options.md

-- You must create the Virtual private endpoint gateway for accessing {{site.data.keyword.dashdbshort_notm}} thru private connectivity.
+- You must create the Virtual private endpoint gateway for accessing {{site.data.keyword.dashdbshort_notm}} through private connectivity.

 - The details required for creating Virtual private endpoint gateway will be available on private connections details present in the {{site.data.keyword.dashdbshort_notm}} console.